jeremyzz830/CISII-Repo/Docs/data_specification.md

 ,86.5421371459961,195.70928955078125,-594.8851928710938,0,0,0,1,1,1,1,IS-l, ,
 ```

-Coordinate System tag is used to identify the
+Coordinate System tag is used to identify the type of the coordinate system used in the DICOM file.
+The DICOM coordinate system is the LPS (left-posterior-superior), meanwhile the RAS coordinate system is right-anterior-superior.

+The column 'id' and 'associatedNodeID' can be ignored in this case.
+In other words, these two columns can be either empty or some blank spaces.

 #### HDF5

-example the input of xreg: example1_1_pd_003.h5
+example the input of xreg: example1_1_pd_003.h5 contains the x-ray images and its corresponding 2D landmark locations.

 example1_1_pd_003.h5